Setting the administrator password retries and lockout time

 config system global set admin-lockout-threshold <failed_attempts> set admin-lockout-duration <seconds> end

-To set the number of retry attempts to 1, and the lockout time to 5 minutes, enter the following commands:
+For example, to set the number of retry attempts to 1, and the lockout time to 5 minutes:

 config system global set admin-lockout-threshold 1 set admin-lockout-duration 300 end